 Eligibility to the roster and subsequently eligibility for contracts will depend on candidates meeting the minimum requirements for the positions, the terms of references of the assignment qualification and years of experience in the relevant field and the scores achieved in test and interview.

 Summary of Assigned Duties:

-- Perform other related duties as assigned by the Team Leader – WHE Programme and WHO Representative or undertake any other tasks/duties as assigned by supervisor(s).
+- Perform any additional relevant duties as assigned by the Supervisor, Team Leader – WHE or the WHO Representative as needed.

 - Respecting and promoting individual and cultural differences

 Functional Knowledge and Skills:

 - Thorough knowledge of administrative, financial, and management theories and principles, procedures and their application.

 - Excellent advocacy and inter-personal skills, tact and diplomacy.

 - Strong analytical skills in financial planning, analysis and reporting.

 - Expert knowledge of risk management, audit and financial due diligences processes.